tomeeeS/ScrollPickerDemo/README.md

 ### [ScrollPicker](https://github.com/tomeeeS/ScrollPicker) (scroll_picker library module, which will be your only dependency from here if you include it in your project)
 * Purely written in Java 7.
 * Minsdk is 11.
-* Uses com.android.support:appcompat-v7:28.0.0-rc01 version of the v7 support lib.
+* Android support library: Uses com.android.support:appcompat-v7:28.0.0-rc01 version of the v7 support lib.
 If you use another support lib version in your app you will have a problem - which can be solved by using this exact version.
+I use this because this one's the latest so when someone needs the most recent functionalities in lower SDK levels too, they will need this.
+You'll need the level 28 Android SDK to use it and set it as target.
+So compileSdkVersion = targetSdkVersion = 28.
+* AutoFitTextView: com.github.AndroidDeveloperLB:AutoFitTextView:4

 ### The demo part (app module)
 * Written in kotlin